 The Rose Institute of State and Local Government, located on the campus of Claremont McKenna College, was founded in 1973.
 An unmatched resource for information on California state and local government, the Institute maintains extensive demographic, economic, and political databases on the Southern California region.
 Under the direction of nationally recognized faculty and staff, the best and brightest students from Claremont McKenna College play a significant role in researching, interpreting, and presenting data.
 The Institute specializes in four areas: survey research, fiscal analysis, demographic studies, and legal and regulatory analysis.
-In addition, the Rose Institute partners with the Lowe Institute of Political Economy in managing the Inland Empire Vision (IEV), focused on analysis of Southern California’s Inland Empire region.
-Together the two institutes annually host, in the fall, an economic forecasting conference for local governments in California in cooperation with the UCLA Anderson School of Management, and, in the spring, a public policy conference held on campus.
+In addition, the Rose Institute partnered with the Lowe Institute of Political Economy in managing the Inland Empire Vision (IEV), focused on analysis of Southern California’s Inland Empire region.